 Convocation and the Academic Tradition

-If we look a bit like monks in a medieval procession as we march down the aisles in our ornate hoods and gowns, that is because the style of the academic regalia we wear is based on the robes worn by members of the first European universities dating back to the 1100s.
+If the faculty look a bit like monks in a medieval procession as we march down the aisles in our ornate hoods and gowns, that is because the style of the academic regalia we wear is based on the robes worn by members of the first European universities dating back to the 1100s.
 Back then, the gowns serves to keep scholars warm in the drafty stone halls of the medieval university.
 Today, they represent the seriousness with which your professors at Fairmont State University regard their own vocation, which is to help our students excel in the twenty-first century.